rf-x/ECRP-BERT/README.md

 ```
 python src/utils/construct_data.py
 ```
-You can change the variabl `rel_distance` to construct dataset with the corresponding relative distacne.
+Change the variabl `rel_distance` to construct dataset with the corresponding relative distacne.

 4. Training the model: